Carol Hutchins: Coaching career

-After graduating from Michigan State in 1979, Hutchins attended Indiana University where she received a master's degree in physical education in 1981.
-She began her coaching career as an assistant coach at Indiana in 1981 and next became the head coach at Ferris State University in 1982.
+After graduating from Michigan State in 1979, Hutchins attended Indiana University Bloomington where she received a master's degree in physical education in 1981.
+She began her coaching career as an assistant coach for Indiana Hoosiers softball in 1981 and next became the head coach for the Ferris State Bulldogs softball in 1982.
 In 1983, she was hired as an assistant coach at the University of Michigan, a position she held from 1983 to 1984.

 She became the head coach of the Michigan Wolverines softball team in 1985.
 When she took over as head coach, Hutchins reportedly "had a tiny salary, an only slightly larger budget, and had to take care of her own field, throwing down lime and riding the lawn tractor."
 Hutchins joked that there is still a dent in the fence from a day the tractor "just went wild."
 Since Hutchins became Michigan's coach, the team has never had a losing season.

 Hutchins' teams have won 22 Big Ten Conference regular-season titles, nine Big Ten Conference softball tournament titles, and 18 National Collegiate Athletic Association (NCAA) regional championships.
 She has been named Big Ten Coach of the Year on 18 occasions, National Fastpitch Coaches Association (NFCA) Regional Coach of the Year nine times, and NFCA National Coach of the Year twice.

 She led the Michigan softball team to its first (NCAA) Women's College World Series championship in 2005.
 The 2005 Michigan Wolverines softball team was the first team from East of the Mississippi River to win the Women's College World Series.
 The Ann Arbor News described the team's accomplishment this way:"What happened during the past five months might be the most unlikely accomplishment in the history of a storied athletics program, analogous to setting out to win an NCAA hockey title at the University of New Mexico.
 Then doing it.
 Now, before you dismiss that as hyperbole, consider a few factors.
 Like the fact that, because of cold weather, the Wolverines played their first 33 games on the road, roughly half the season.
 Try doing that in football or basketball.
 Then there's recruiting.
 Softball is still a sport dominated by West Coast talent. ...
 There's a reason no team East of the Mississippi had won an NCAA softball title until now."

 After Michigan defeated No. 1 ranked Arizona in March 2005, Hutchins told a reporter, "Yes, there is softball east of the Rockies."
 The performance of the 2005 team also set Michigan records in several categories: